Mayor's Office for People with Disabilities311Search all NYC.gov websites

 About DSFs

-As a result of New York City Local Law 27 of 2016, city agencies are required to appoint a Disability Service Facilitator.
-The Disability Service Facilitator shall coordinate its efforts to comply with and carry out its responsibilities under the ADA and other federal, state and local laws and regulations concerning accessibility for persons with disabilities.
-These individuals are liaisons to New Yorkers with disabilities, connecting people with disabilities to city government.
+Under Local Law 27 of 2016, City agencies are required to appoint a Disability Service Facilitator.
+The Disability Service Facilitator or "DSF" at each agency coordinates agency efforts to comply with and carry out the agency's responsibilities under the ADA and other federal, state and local laws and regulations concerning access to agency programs and services by persons with disabilities.
+These individuals are liaisons to New Yorkers with disabilities, connecting people with disabilities to City government.

-The functions of the disability service facilitator shall include, but not limited to:
+The functions of the disability service facilitator include:

 1. Serve as the primary contact within that respective agency for persons with disabilities requesting auxiliary services;